OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 **Know what you are using.** You should have a process for identifying and tracking Open Source components that are present in your software.
 For example, your policy may require that no software component is incorporated into your software unless you have identified where it has come from, identified the license applicable to it, determined whether you can comply with that license, and recorded all of this information.

 **Know how you are using it.** You should have a process that identifies how you are using each Open Source component and/or a policy covering how you are allowed to use it.
-The conditions within each open source license may vary depending on the use case, with an example being that using code licensed under GPL-2.0 on the server-side of a SaaS (software as service) application is not distributed and there is no requirement to make the source code available to people making use of the service.
+The conditions within each open source license may vary depending on the use case, with an example being that using code licensed under GPL-2.0 on the server-side of a SaaS (software as service) application is not distributed and therfore there is no requirement to make the source code available to people making use of the service.
 However, if you take the same code and distribute it to customers so they can run their own SaaS instance then you would need to make the source code available to them.
 Typical use cases which could be recorded are:

 - Internal use only, with no distribution to or use by third parties.
 - Sharing the application source code with third parties (such as partners) who build the application themselves.